chenhongbiao/en/_posts/2016-04-22-The-Person-I-Miss-So-Much.md

 Although I don't have a good memory for my childhood, I can still remember the first time we met.

-It was an early autumn afternoon, just as the kapok flowers (木棉花) were beginning to fall.
+It was an early autumn afternoon, just as the kapok flowers were beginning to fall.

 When I was walking back to my house in the same way that I usually did, an unexpected person stopped me.